 The Cable Car is located at 280 Lambton Quay, Wellington.
 The entrance is located in the Cable Car Lane between Flight Centre and Countdown Supermarket.
 Look out for the street sign on Lambton Quay.
 View Google Map

 The upper terminal is located at 1 Upland Road, Kelburn.
 Next to the Cable Car Museum.

-For Cruise Ship Passengers: A regular shuttle service runs from the cruise terminal to the city at a cost of approximately NZ$10.
+For Cruise Ship Passengers: A regular shuttle service runs from the cruise terminal to the city.
 The Cable Car is just a two minute walk from the Brandon Street shuttle stop.

 Alternatively you can walk from the cruise terminal - this takes about 25 minutes.
 For the first 10 minutes the walkway is between a busy road and commercial port operations, however, after this the route take you along the picturesque waterfront to Queens Wharf.
 From there, turn left and cross over to Customhouse Quay and walk along Grey Street.
 The Cable Car is at the end of Grey Street on Lambton Quay.
 View map